eytans/CodeSearchNet/function_parser/README.md

 # Function Parser

 ****************
-This is a changed README, only the "TO run the script" section was modified.
+This is a changed README, only the "To run the script" section was modified.
 ****************

 > # A community-driven, standalone version of the function-parsing code in this folder, that can be installed as a PyPI package can be found [here](https://github.com/ncoop57/function_parser).